 What is AWS cost optimization?

 Optimizing AWS costs is not a big challenge if you understand their flexible pricing model and practices.
-You can take control of cost while continuously optimizing your spending, and building modern, scalable applications to meet your needs.
+You can take control of costs while continuously optimizing your spending and building modern, scalable applications to meet your needs.

-Explore AWS’s breadth of services and pricing options offer the flexibility to manage your costs effectively and keep the performance and capacity you require.
+Explore AWS’s breadth of services and pricing options to offer the flexibility to manage your costs effectively and maintain the performance and capacity you require.